What can a Rubik’s cube, PVA glue, Deep Heat, 3D printing, a bomb…. and more, tell us about emerging agri-tech? Join us at REAP 2020 to find out!

 We are entering a golden era of crop science – basic science has given us insights into how plants grow and defend themselves against disease and stress and we now have a tool box to improve these traits – the explosive next step in the journey will be to replace chemistry with biological nutrition.

 Headlines suggest the world’s topsoil could be gone in 60 years, but does the evidence support these claims?
-For the first time, global studies of soil lifespan are digging in to discover which soils are at risk and why.
-Whilst most soils are degrading, hope lies in those that are bucking the trend.
+For the first time, a global study has assessed soil lifespans, revealing the urgency needed to combat soil thinning.
+While most soils are thinning, some soil conservation practices are bucking the trend.

 Airborne crop diseases are responsible for devastating loss of yield and over-reliance on pesticides.
 Current detection regimes often rely on expert identification of the pathogen from plant damage.
 Together with collaborators, we have developed Air-seq, a new approach that seeks to identify pathogens through sequencing of biological material present in the air.